 After a six week public consultation, the scope of the framework has been expanded, 12 new supporting statements have been included and new information sections added.
 An online version of the framework is also now available along with a Welsh version, examples in practice, a presentation, help on how to evidence your competency and further supporting resources.

-Sue Johnston, SCoR Professional Officer Clinical Imaging, said: 'Hazel Boyce, a therapeutic radiographer independent prescriber from University Hospitals Bristol and Weston NHS Foundation Trust represented the SoR on the revision of the competency framework for all prescribers.
+Sue Johnson, SCoR Professional Officer Clinical Imaging, said: 'Hazel Boyce, a therapeutic radiographer independent prescriber from University Hospitals Bristol and Weston NHS Foundation Trust represented the SoR on the revision of the competency framework for all prescribers.
 The SoR would like to thank Hazel for her work on this.

 'The framework is crucial for patient safety in prescribing.
 All members, whether prescribers or not, are requested to make themselves familiar with this document.
 It describes best practice for all those who have a role in prescribing and allows those who administer medicines on receipt of a prescription or patient-specific direction to understand the prescribing process.'